 Table2.
 Open, Central and Selective Coding Selective coding Central coding Open Coding Cognitive-language Self-cognition and language I know enough about my abilities, values and interests and how Skills Competence knowledge my cognitive skills are developed.
 I am proficient in using the knowledge, abilities, and interests of students in the classroom.
 I have enough language proficiency and knowledge in all 4 English language skills and subskills I am skilled in using appropriate teaching methods related to the subject of the lesson.
-I have enough inter- cultural knowledge(ICC) and know the linguistic/ and cultural similarities and differences between L1 &L2) Knowledge of the learner I am aware of the students' learning capacity and their knowledge of the feather background knowledge and experience and have the ability to · · · · change or correct them while working.
+I have enough inter- cultural knowledge(ICC) and know the linguistic/ and cultural similarities and differences between L1 &L2) Knowledge of the learner I am aware of the students' learning capacity and their 8 background knowledge and experience and have the ability to change or correct them while working.
 I understand how different teaching methods can meet students' individual needs.
 I know how to design learner-centered instruction to encourage the learners' self-regulation and meta- cognition.
 I am aware of how to organize and present subject knowledge and to vary it according to meet students' learning needs and the language learning context.
-Knowledge of the learning process I know different learning/ teaching strategies and resources. knowledge of the fearing process I have the ability to design instruction to build learners' higher order thinking, communication and problem solving skills.
+Knowledge of the learning process I know different learning / teaching strategies and resources. renowledge of the rearring process I have the ability to design instruction to build learners' higher order thinking, communication and problem solving skills.
 I am efficient in updating my knowledge and have the ability to adapt my knowledge with new findings, ideas and theories.
 I have the knowledge and skills to use information communication technology (ICT) in learning process.
-I have the capacity to keep detailed assessment information to guide students learning process.
-Attitudinal-behavioral competence based on values and I am committed to teaching students and serving the school as a competence ethics professional member of teaching profession community .
+I have the capacity to keep detailed assessment information to Attitudinal-behavioral compatonce based on values and guide students learning process. competence based on values and ethics I am committed to teaching students and serving the school as a competence eulics professional member of teaching profession community .
 I believe that EFL teachers' sense of responsibility and accountability is based on their value/ attitude.
-I recognize and respect students' ethnic, cultural, and religious differences.
+I recognize and respect students' ethnic, cultural, and religious Commetence has also estimates differences.
 Competence based on attitudes I love students and English language teaching.
 I have a high regard for each one's right to education and treat all students fairly.
-I am committed to the values and rules of society respect social, linguistic, and cultural diversity of students and their community.
+I am committed to the values and rules of society respect social, linguistic, and cultural diversity of students and their Competence based on interests Community.
 Competence based on interests I motivate students' curiosity, tolerance, honesty and kindness by engaging them in active listening, dialogue, and questioning to facilitate and support learning.
 I believe in lifelong learning.
-M I have a sense of humor, cheerfulness and flexibility.
-Management competence Competence related to classroom I can create a safe and effective learning environment for all students students.
+Managamant Compatongo related to alagare I have a sense of humor, cheerfulness and flexibility.
+Management Competence related to classroom I can create a safe and effective learning environment for all competence students.
 I can apply different strategies for managing students' behavior.
 I can set learning goals, plans and organize, and manage lessons.
 I can adapt myself to new teaching situations and changes.
 Competence related to educational I can motivate students' interests in learning utilizing different atmosphere strategies.